-Big Wild Goose Pagoda is one of landmarks in Xian where the precious Buddhist scriptures taken from Indian by Xuanzang Monk have been stored.
-From Tang Dynasty time to today, it always has been a hot place for local people, especially today when there is a large Square built around it with largest music fountain in Xian.
+Big Wild Goose Pagoda is one of the landmarks in Xian where the precious Buddhist scriptures taken from Indian by Xuanzang Monk have been stored.
+From the Tang Dynasty time to nowadays, it always has been a popular place for local people, especially today after a large square with the largest music fountain in Asia was built around it.
 As a good place to spend leisure time, North Square of Big Wild Goose Pagoda receives a large number of people each day.
-The Qinqiang Opera, Tai Chi exercise, Square dance and the beautiful music fountain, all of them provide you materials for photos.

 North Square of Big Wild Goose Pagoda is the place to photograph Xi’an local people, and many cultural performances, including the Qinqiang Opera, Tai Chi exercise, Square dance, and the beautiful music fountain.

 Muslim Quarter is the place to look into and photograph Xi’an people’s bustling life and community culture.
 Located in the city center, the busy Muslim Quarter is filled with various stalls selling diversified Xi’an food, and souvenirs.
 It also offers visitors a chance to see both local Han people and Muslim people for the shops on the street are mainly managed by them.

 The Great Mosque in the Muslim Quarter area is the largest mosque in China, offering the perfect combination of traditional Chinese and Islamic architecture art.

 Recommended time: Nighttime is the busiest time of the Muslim Quarter, morning time is also bustling.